Ask yourself these questions:

 Table of contents

-Here is a table of contents and a detailed list of outcomes for the course (PDF, 219 KB).
+Here is a table of contents and sample pages and a detailed list of outcomes for the course (PDF, 269 KB).

 The course meets the following business needs: